-The practice of product analytics often revolves around driving engagement and retention.
-To do this, you need to know what it is about your product that makes it so appealing to your most engaged users.
-What are your power users doing that your other users aren't?
+To get the most of your product analytics, you'll need to understand what is driving engagement and retention.
+What is it about your product that makes it so appealing to your most engaged users and what's causing other users to fall short?

-Amplitude's Stickiness chart helps you answer this question by showing you how often users fire specific events over a given period of time.
-If you know who your power users are, add them to a user segment and include it in a stickiness analysis.
-Amplitude will help you uncover what they're doing differently, information you can use to effectively redirect the product interactions of your regular users.
+Amplitude's Stickiness chart helps you answer these questions by showing you how often users fire specific events over a given period of time.
+You can segment your power users and include them in a stickiness analysis to help you uncover what they're doing differently.
+This information can then be used to effectively redirect the product interactions of your regular users.

 Before you begin